itsys-projekt/Har-Tel-Li/UpdateLog.md

 # Update Log 1.5:

 * Created a Markdown file where we find an example of loading all the images from a directory directly into the browser

+# Update Log 1.6:

+-MenuSwipe is now Responsive with a black footer for future content.